 - "Buying Group" means a non-profit organization representing two or more public sector entities and/or non-profit organizations, that combines the purchasing requirements and activities of group members, into combined procurement processes, with the objective of leveraging benefits for all members. - "Conflict of Interest" means, in relation to a procurement process; a situation where a RDCO Representative has a direct or indirect relationship with a supplier/contractor (or vice versa depending on the context); through past or current commitments, financial interests, or relationships; and where such relationship could reasonably be perceived by the public to: - In the case of RDCO Representatives exercise improper influence over the objectivity, independence and impartiality of the individual's involvement in the procurement process. - o In the case of a supplier/contractor compromise, impair or be incompatible with the effective performance of the intended contractual obligations. - "Direct Award" means a good or service procured directly from one supplier/contractor with no competitive process conducted.
-Also referred to as a 'sole source'. - "FOIPPA" means British Columbia's Freedom of Information and Protection of Privacy Act. - "Limited Bidding" means a procurement process whereby the RDCO invites the supplier(s)/contractor(s) of its choice, without a Public Competitive Process. - "ITT" means Invitation to Tender "RFP" means Request for Proposal - "Professional Consulting Services" means services provided by athose person or persons who that are licensed or certified and regulated by the Province of British Columbia, Alberta or Saskatchewan in their professional capacityoccupation by a professional body registered in Canada. , and which services are provided pursuant to those regulations.
-Such services This includes, but are is not necessarily limited to, professional engineersing, surveyors, landscape architecture and architectsure, registered planners, landscape architects, and professionally certified business consultants. - "Public Competitive Process" means a procurement process whereby the competition is advertised publicly and any interested supplier/contractor may submit a proposal/tender/quote.
-"Public ITT or RFP Process" means the process whereby tenders or proposals are solicited by the Regional District by means of advertising publicly, which may be opened and read at a fixed time and place. - "Purchase Commitment" means a legally binding commitment by the Regional District to purchase Third Party goods or services.
-This may take the form of a written Contract or Purchase Order. - "Regional District RDCO" means the Regional District of Central Okanagan - "RDCO Representative(s)" means any RDCO employee/staff, Board Member, consultant or agents that has any direct or indirect involvement in a procurement process to which this policy applies. - "Trade Agreements" means the Trade Agreements listed in section 1.3 of this policy. - "Procurement Value" means the dollar value of the proposed procurement, whether awarded to one or more suppliers/contractors.
+Also referred to as a 'sole source'. - "FOIPPA" means British Columbia's Freedom of Information and Protection of Privacy Act. - "Limited Bidding" means a procurement process whereby the RDCO invites the supplier(s)/contractor(s) of its choice, without a Public Competitive Process. - "Professional Consulting Services" means those persons that are licensed or certified in their professional occupation by a professional body registered in Canada.
+This includes, but is not limited to; professional engineers, surveyors, architects, registered planners, landscape architects, and professionally certified business consultants. - "Public Competitive Process" means a procurement process whereby the competition is advertised publicly, and any interested supplier/contractor may submit a proposal/tender/quote. - "RDCO" means the Regional District of Central Okanagan. - "RDCO Representative(s)" means any RDCO employee/staff, Board Member, consultant or agents that has any direct or indirect involvement in a procurement process to which this policy applies. - "Trade Agreements" means the Trade Agreements listed in section 1.3 of this policy. - "Procurement Value" means the dollar value of the proposed procurement, whether awarded to one or more suppliers/contractors.
 Based on a reasonable estimate of the maximum total value of commitment(s) resulting from the procurement, including all contract years and optional extensions.
 Includes all forms of remuneration but excludes taxes.